Op den Graeff family: America

-During the earlier 19th century David Benjamin Updegraff of the Updegraff branch of the family was a conductor (one of the leaders) of the Underground Railroad.
+In 1802 Nathan Updegraff, a great-great-grandson of Abraham, settled north in Mount Pleasant, Jefferson, Ohio.
+This branch belonged to the 19th-century Quaker families of that state and produced a lot of Quaker Ministers and elders.
+The son of Nathan, David Benjamin Updegraff (1789–1864) of that family was a conductor and one of the leaders of the Underground Railroad.
 He was one of the first outspoken anti-slavery men, and voted with the first liberty party from conscientious convictions.
 His house was the home of antislavery advocates and temperance lecturers also a station on the Underground Railroad.